benjaminchacko/React-Snowpack-Template/README.md

 Live Code: https://react-snowpack.stackblitz.io

-*For an advanced version with React Router, click here (coming soon)*

 ### Language(s): React JS

 This repository was created with the Getting Started with React Tutorial from Snowpack found [here](https://www.snowpack.dev/tutorials/react) and is a starter template for building React JS apps using Snowpack.